apache/skywalking/docs/en/setup/backend/backend-setup.md

 set the expired time for each dimension.
 1. [Dynamic Configuration](dynamic-config.md).
 Make configuration of OAP changed dynamic, from remote service or 3rd party configuration management system.
-1. [Static Gateways](static-gateways.md).
+1. [Uninstrumented Gateways](uninstrumented-gateways.md).
 Configure gateways/proxies that are not supported by SkyWalking agent plugins, to reflect the delegation in topology graph.

 ## Telemetry for backend